tibebe22/Kernel-estimate/README.md

 Updated date: 13 March 2025

-Code developed for the research paper: Tibebe Birhanu and Hang-Hyun Jo, "Maximum Likelihood Estimation of Burst-Merging Kernels for Bursty Time Series."
+Code developed for the research paper: Tibebe Birhanu and Hang-Hyun Jo, "Maximum likelihood estimation of burst-merging kernels for bursty time series."
 This repository includes implementations and tools used to estimate burst-merging kernels in bursty time series data.

 File/folder description